andrewmcodes-archive/thrusters/README.md

 This will run `Procfile.dev` via `foreman start -f Procfile.dev` as configured by the `.foreman` file and will launch the development processes `rails server`, `sidekiq`, and `webpack-dev-server` processes.
 You can also run them in separate terminals manually if you prefer.

 A separate `Procfile` is generated for deploying to production.

+If all goes well, your app will be running on `localhost:5000`.

 ### Authenticate with social networks